 Students may turn on their mobile phones at the end of the school day outside the school building.
-Students are not permitted to use their mobile phones while walking in and out of the carpool lines in an effort to promote safety and minimize congestion.
+Students are encouraged not to use their mobile phones while walking in and out of the carpool lines in an effort to promote safety and support timely dismissal of carpool.